tshepang/blog/content/Prometheus (2012).md

 -   why is the robot sinister
 -   why does the robot help near the end
--   what\'s up with the old man
+-   what's up with the old man
--   \...
+-   ...

 The creature design of the humanoid creatures is incredible.
 The ending is solid, and the famous alien, which is in baby form, is flawless.